Residential income segregation: A behavioral model of the housing market: Numerical simulations

-We also experiment with an additional influx of rich agents in the center.
-We mimic the process by which rich households coming from outside -- the ``foreigners'' -- purchase real-estate properties in a city, either as an investment good or as a secondary residence.
-These buyers usually choose the most attractive locations, and distort the local housing market because of their disproportionally high reservation prices \citep{chinco2015misinformed}.
-We test whether the prices grow all over the city, or whether the prices just raise in the center.
+We also experiment with an additional influx of rich agents in the center, testing whether the prices only grow in this location or whether they increase all over the city.
+We mimic the process by which rich households coming from outside -- the ``foreigners'' -- purchase real-estate properties in a city, either as a luxury good or as a secondary residence \citep{cvijanovic2018real}.\footnote{Another important category of wealthy external buyers is investors, who are mostly driven by interest and exchange rates and by home market conditions \citep{cvijanovic2018real}.
+As already mentioned, in this paper we focus on long-term outcomes.
+Because investor dynamics is highly volatile we do not think of agents composing the additional influx of buyers as investors.} These buyers usually choose the most attractive locations, and distort the local housing market because of their disproportionately high reservation prices \citep{chinco2015misinformed}.

-We assume that $\Gamma/10$ ``foreigners'' try to purchase a property at any time step $t$ with uniform probability in all locations within a radius $r=3$ from the origin $O$, i.e. $\forall X = (x,y) \in \mathds{Z}^2 \text{ s.t. } x^2+y^2 \leq 9 $.
+We assume that $\Gamma/10$ ``foreigners'' try to purchase a property at any time step $t>0$ with uniform probability in all locations within a radius $r=3$ from the origin $O$, i.e. $\forall X = (x,y) \in \mathds{Z}^2 \text{ s.t. } x^2+y^2 \leq 9 $.
+We impose this hard threshold because we will assess whether prices and segregation patterns change all over the city and not just in the center.
+Therefore, we need to exclude the trivial scenario in which foreigners directly affect these variables by searching all over the city.
 The income of the foreigners is $Y_K + \Delta$, that is larger by a factor of $\Delta$ than the income of the $K$-agents.
-We consider the equal income distribution as a benchmark (but the results are robust to the choice of the distribution).
-Figure \ref{fig:price_additional_flux} reports that the prices increase substantially in the area where the foreigners search, but also all over the city, especially in the peripheries.
+Other than that, the foreigners participate to the housing market following the same protocol as the other agents, e.g. they are not necessarily matched first in the order book.